 College is expensive and every year spent getting your degree is a year of lost wages and additional expenses.
-In order to determine when you will make up for the expenses of college (your Return on Investment) we will look at the estimated cost for a degree and the average starting salary of graduates from Alfred University.
+To determine when you will make up for the costs of college (your Return on Investment), we will look at the estimated cost of a degree and the average starting salary of graduates from Alfred University.

 |Average yearly cost||$25,000|